xwmx/redmine_restructuredtext_formatter/README.markdown

 # Redmine reStructuredText Formatter

-This is a redmine plugin for supporting reStructuredText as a wiki format using either [RbST](http://rdoc.info/projects/alphabetum/rbst), which can convert all RST but is slow, or [PandocRuby](http://rdoc.info/projects/alphabetum/pandoc-ruby), which only supports a subset of RST but is fast.
+This is a Redmine plugin for supporting reStructuredText as a wiki format using either [RbST](http://rdoc.info/projects/alphabetum/rbst), which can convert all RST but is slow, or [PandocRuby](http://rdoc.info/projects/alphabetum/pandoc-ruby), which only supports a subset of RST but is fast.

 ## Notes